 Check out more details about our groups listed below (keep scrolling down).

-The facilitator/Lead therapist will do an assessment to determine if group work is a good fit for each prospective member.
-In some cases individuals may not be appropriate for group therapy due to unique factors and needs of the prospective members.
+The facilitator/lead therapist will assess whether group work fits each prospective member.
+In some cases, individuals may not be appropriate for group therapy due to the unique factors and needs of the future members.

 - Social Anxiety and Self-Esteem Group- For People who struggle with extreme uneasiness, insecurity, and fear of embarrassment in social settings.

 - Black Women’s Empowerment Group- A group that explores everyday struggles as mothers, wives, friends, partners and life!

 - Coping with Immigrant Parents Support Group- For people with immigrant parents and the unique struggles they face.

 - The Boyfriends Group- For the boyfriends, fiances’ and husbands of women who care.